 The Arc is the modern health and fitness centre which has fitness classes, a well equipped gym, sports clubs and a hair salon and spa.

-The university has a virtual hospital, a high-tech broadcasting suite and a fashion factory.
+The university has a simulated hospital ward, a high-tech broadcasting suite and a fashion factory.

 Courtesy of Glasgow Caledonian University